firebase-toolbelt/firebase-rules/README.md

   validate: 'newData.parent().parent().child('posts').child('$userId').numChildren() == newData.val()'
 ```

-Ugly as can be, right?
-Not only that you can't really reuse any rule throughout your application because things may be at different depths, so they will require a different number of `parent()` to be called.
+Messy, right?
+Not only that, you won't be able to reuse any rule throughout your application because things may be at different depths, so they will require a different number of `parent()` to be called.

 Fear not.
 We've got your back.
 While we're parsing your rules, we will check for a special keyword `newDataRoot()` and we will replace it with the correct code regarding the path you're using it.
 Let's see it in action.